 States must develop water quality management plans to implement the TMDL (40 CFR 130.6).
 The USEPA has oversight authority for the 303(d) program and is required to review and either approve or disapprove the TMDLs submitted by states.
+The State submits TMDLs to USEPA for review and approval pursuant to CWA section 303(d), and section 303(c) as appropriate.
 In California, the State Water Resources Control Board (State Board) and the nine Regional Water Quality Control Boards are responsible for preparing lists of impaired waterbodies under the 303(d) program and for preparing TMDLs, both subject to USEPA approval.
 If USEPA disapproves a TMDL submitted by a state, USEPA is required to establish a TMDL for that water body.
 The Regional Boards also hold regulatory authority for many of the instruments used to implement the TMDLs, such as the National Pollutant Discharge Elimination System (NPDES) permits and state-specified Waste Discharge Requirements (WDRs).

-A consent decree between the USEPA, the Santa Monica BayKeeper and Heal the Bay Inc., represented by the Natural Resources Defense Council (NRDC), was signed on March 22, 1999
+A consent decree between the USEPA, the Santa Monica BayKeeper and Heal the Bay Inc., represented by the Natural Resources Defense Council (NRDC), was signed on March 22, 1999 (consent decree).

-(consent decree).
 This consent decree requires that all TMDLs, as required by the 1998 303(d) list, for the Los Angeles Region be adopted within 13 years.
 For the purpose of scheduling TMDL development, the consent decree combined the more than 700 water body-pollutant combinations into 92 TMDL analytical units and also prescribed schedules for certain TMDLs.